SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 or set it to store values of a different type.
 You also can't change it from a constant to a variable (or vice versa).

-The value of an existing variable can be changed to another value of a compatible type.
+The value of an existing variable can be changed to another value of a compatible type:
-You can also print the value of a named value by using the ``println`` function:

 .. testcode:: namedValues

     (swift) var friendlyWelcome = "hello, world"
     <<< // friendlyWelcome : String = "hello, world"
+    (swift) // friendlyWelcome is "hello, world"
     (swift) friendlyWelcome = "👋, 🌎"
+    (swift) // friendlyWelcome is now "👋, 🌎"

+You can also print the value of a named value by using the ``println`` function:

+.. testcode:: namedValues

     (swift) println(friendlyWelcome)
     >>> 👋, 🌎
-    (swift) // friendlyWelcome is now "👋, 🌎"
+    (swift) // this will print "👋, 🌎"

 ..
 NOTE: this is a deliberately simplistic description of what you can do with println().
    It will be expanded later on.